 The school will work with the Pupil Attendance and Education Welfare Service and Merseyside Police to issue Persistent Absenteeism letters, Acceptable Attendance Agreements and penalty notices, and to prosecute parents/carers who do not send their children to school if appropriate.

 The school uses a variety of mechanisms to support families and pupils who are experiencing genuine problems which may affect attendance, including holding Attendance Panel meetings to discuss attendance concerns.
 If you face difficulties, I would ask parents/carers to contact the Social Inclusion Officer, Mrs Templeton [0151 254 6817] without delay to discuss how the school can help your child.

-Finally, I would urge you to support the school fully on this matter.
 Ensuring your child has the best possible attendance gives him/her the opportunity to fulfil every aspect of potential and achieve success at all stages.